Marc Hamilton: Solo career

 He also published an autobiography titled La chanson qui m'a tué.
 As a producer, he has worked with a number of artists and in films.
 He directed the Orchestre de l'Opéra national de Paris.
 In the late 1980s, he opened a musical bar Le Soph.
 In 2003 he released an album of covers titled Marc Hamilton chante Aznavour in tribute of the French singer Charles Aznavour.

 In 2007, the trio JohnE-5 made up of Jonathan Gauthier (aka JohnE) as lead vocals and Yannick Brosseau (aka Yann So) and Charles Dauphin (aka Carlito) as musicians released a tribute album to Hamilton interpreting many of his songs under the album title Comment ça va Marc Hamilton.
 It was inspired by Hamilton's autobiographical book and first presented at the Francouvertes 2007.

 Personal life

 In 1973, as a result of an accident, Hamilton lost his left eye, but he persevered in musical projects.

 In October 2003, he attempted suicide trying to jump through his 11th storey apartment, but was stopped by his wife.
 The press reported that the singer had alcoholism and dependency on prescription medication and extreme bouts of anxiety and suicidal tendencies.
 He was transferred to the psychiatric ward of Saint-Luc hospital for recuperation.

 He was active in charity, founding Maison Marc Hamilton in Mauricie, Quebec.

 Death

 On 1 February 2022, Hamilton fell into a coma after contracting COVID-19.
-He died at Saint-Jérôme Hospital on 17 February 2022, at the age of 78.
+He died at a hospital in Saint-Jérôme on 17 February 2022, at the age of 78 during the COVID-19 pandemic in Quebec.